3DGenomes/TADbit/doc/source/tutorial_general.rst

   my_chrom.add_experiment("/some_path/hi-c_data.tsv", name='First Hi-C experiment',
                            parser=read_dixon_matrix)

-Experiments, when loaded are stored in a special kind of list attached to chromosome objects:
+Experiments, when loaded, are stored in a special kind of list attached to chromosome objects:

 ::

    my_chrom.experiments

-will return:
+which will return:

 ::

   [Experiment First Hi-C experiment (resolution: 20Kb, TADs: None, Hi-C rows: 100)]

-a specific Experiment may be accessed either by its name or by its position in the :class:`pytadbit.chromosome.ExperimentList` :
+A specific Experiment can be accessed either by its name or by its position in :class:`pytadbit.chromosome.ExperimentList` :

 ::

   my_chrom.experiments[0] == my_chrom.experiments["First Hi-C experiment"]

-Each Experiment is an independent object with a list of associated functions (see :class:`pytadbit.experiment.Experiment`)
+Each Experiment is an independent object with a list of associated functions (see :class:`pytadbit.experiment.Experiment`).

 .. _run_tadbit:

 Find Topologically Associating Domains
 ======================================

-Once loaded the location of topologically associating domains (TADs) can be estimated.
+Once an experiment has been loaded, the location of Topologically Associating Domains (TADs) can be estimated
+as:

 ::

   my_chrom.find_tad('First Hi-C experiment')

-:func:`pytadbit.chromosome.Chromosome.find_tad` is called from our Chromosome object, however it is applied to a specific experiment.
-TADs found by tadbit will thus be associated to this experiment.
-They can be accessed like this:
+:func:`pytadbit.chromosome.Chromosome.find_tad` is called from our Chromosome object but is applied to a specific experiment.
+Therefore, TADs found by TADBbit will be associated to this specific experiment.
+They can be accessed as following:

 ::

   exp = my_chrom.experiments["First Hi-C experiment"]
   exp.tads

-"tads" returned in this example is a dictionary of TADs, each is in turn a new dictionary containing information about the start and end position of one TAD.
+The "tads" variable returned in this example is a dictionary of TADs, each of each is in turn a new dictionary containing information about the start and end positions of a TAD:

 ::